-Traxler was born and raised in San Diego, California, one of eight children in a working-class Irish-Catholic family.
-She was much influenced by her maternal grandmother, Nora Dunne, a poet from County Cork, Ireland, who lived with the family for several years during Traxler’s childhood.
-“I often saw Gran working on her poetry in a green clothbound ledger, and heard her around the house reciting poems like Shelley's 'To a Skylark,’ just for the delight she took in them, so poetry always seemed an ordinary and essential part of life to me.”
+"When I was a kid," she says, "I often saw Gran working on her poetry in a green clothbound ledger, or heard her around the house reciting poems like Shelley's 'To a Skylark,’ just for the delight she took in them, so I grew up seeing poetry as an ordinary and essential part of everyday life.”

-A two-time Bunting Poetry Fellow at Radcliffe, Traxler also served as Hugo Poet at the University of Montana and Thurber Poet at Ohio State.
+Twice named the Bunting Poetry Fellow at Radcliffe, Traxler also served as Hugo Poet at the University of Montana and Thurber Poet at Ohio State.
 She has lectured, read, or served as visiting writer at many other US universities, including the University of California, San Diego; Emerson College, Boston; Old Dominion University, Virginia; Westminster College, Salt Lake City; San Diego State University; Utah State University; and Kansas University, Lawrence.

-Her poetry and fiction have appeared widely, including in The Nation, Slate, Agni, Ploughshares, The Boston Review, The Kenyon Review, Ms. Magazine, Hanging Loose, Tikkun, Glimmer Train, The American Voice, The Los Angeles Times Literary Supplement, The San Francisco Chronicle, and New Letters, as well as in a number of anthologies, including Best American Poetry (A.R.
-Ammons, ed.); A Handbook of Heartbreak (Robert Pinsky, ed.); A Ring of Words (Andrew Motion, ed.); Tangled Vines (L.Lifshin, ed.); e: the Emily Dickinson Award Anthology (Universities West); The Best of Bad Hemingway: Award Anthology (G. Piepenbrink, ed; Harcourt); and special mention in the Pushcart Prize Anthology for her 7-poem sequence, "Finitudes," which originally appeared in New Letters.
+Traxler's poetry and fiction have appeared widely, including in The Nation, Slate, Agni, Ploughshares, The Boston Review, The Kenyon Review, Ms. Magazine, The Radcliffe Quarterly, Hanging Loose, Tikkun, Glimmer Train, The American Voice, The Los Angeles Times Literary Supplement, The San Francisco Chronicle, New Letters, and in Ted Kooser's American Life in Poetry newspaper column.

 Literary Agent: Gail Hochman, Brandt and Hochman Literary Agents, 1501 Broadway, New York, NY 10036